MASS PROTEST DIDN’T STOP WAR IN IRAQ. IT WON’T STOP WAR IN IRAN. HERE’S HOW WE CHANGE THAT.

 No, not that War of the Flea.
 Benny Stewart’s war of the flea.
 A war equally as militant, but without violence.

 Know where the office of a Republican lawmaker is?
 Go dump your trash outside their building.
 Know where their homes are?
-Dump it on their precious lawns, or their porches, or on their car.
+Dump it on their pristine lawns, or their porches, or on their car.
 Do it when nobody’s around and when you won’t get caught.
 After all, every single one of us that goes to jail (or, nowadays, possibly prison) for protesting in the street is just one more of our number lost.
 Know where a military base is?
-Save up all your empty alcohol containers and dump them on the road vehicles take to enter.
+Save up all your empty alcohol containers and dump them on the road vehicles use to gain access.

 And, really, how could Republicans be mad?
 Isn’t ‘fuck the environment’ practically like their clarion call?
 Let’s see how they like it when we turn their neighborhoods into trash heaps.
 Maybe, at worst, we get some littering tickets.

 Trash is our ammunition.
 We have it in abundance and it costs us nothing.
 For them, it would be the sheer face of horror.
 Dumping trash is quick, doesn’t take much organizing at all, and would create a problem so distasteful and intractable for constituencies and party officials that it would undoubtedly cause pressure in Washington.